British Airways took delivery of its first A380 at London Heathrow in July 2013.

 BA plans to fly the superjumbo daily to both Singapore from February and Vanouver from May.

-The layout of BA's A380s will feature 14 seats in First on the main deck, followed by 44 Club World seats in a 2-4-2 configuration, then 199 World Traveller seats in a 3-4-3 layout (to see a seat plan click here or see below).
+The layout of BA’s A380 features 14 seats in First on the main deck, followed by 44 Club World seats in a 2-4-2 configuration, then 199 World Traveller seats in a 3-4-3 layout.
+To view a seatplan, click here or see below.

-The upper deck will have further 53 Club World seats in a new 2-3-2 layout, followed by 55 World Traveller Plus seats also configured 2-3-2, and then 104 World Traveller seats in a 2-4-2 layout.
+The upper deck has a further 53 Club World seats in a 2-3-2 layout, followed by 55 World Traveller Plus seats also configured 2-3-2, and then 104 World Traveller seats in a 2-4-2 layout.

-The first A380 aircraft painted in BA's livery exited the Airbus paint hangar in Hamburg in April, ahead of its delivery in July.
-To read Business Traveller's coverage of the Heathrow delivery, click here.
+The first A380 aircraft painted in BA’s livery exited the Airbus paint hangar in Hamburg in April 2013, ahead of its delivery that July.
+To read Business Traveller‘s coverage of the Heathrow delivery, click here.

 MSN95 took two weeks to be painted in the airline’s red, white and blue colours, with 24 workers applying 2,300 litres of paint across 3,500 sqm of surface.
 The tailfin alone features 10,000 black and white dots.

 The work was carried out using spray guns, traditional paint rollers and paint brushes, with a total of five coats being applied.
 The paint adds around 650kg to the weight of the aircraft, but is no thicker than a human hair.

 BA was Airbus’ tenth customer and its first aircraft was the 106th A380 delivered.